Materialism: Before Common Era

 Materialism developed, possibly independently, in several geographically separated regions of Eurasia during what Karl Jaspers termed the Axial Age (c.
 800–200 BC).

 In ancient Indian philosophy, materialism developed around 600 BC with the works of Ajita Kesakambali, Payasi, Kanada and the proponents of the Cārvāka school of philosophy.
 Kanada became one of the early proponents of atomism.
 The Nyaya–Vaisesika school (c.
 600–100 BC) developed one of the earliest forms of atomism (although their proofs of God and their positing that consciousness was not material precludes labelling them as materialists).
 Buddhist atomism and the Jaina school continued the atomic tradition.

 Ancient Greek atomists like Leucippus, Democritus and Epicurus prefigure later materialists.
 The Latin poem De Rerum Natura by Lucretius (99 – c.
 55 BC) reflects the mechanistic philosophy of Democritus and Epicurus.
-According to this view, all that exists is matter and void, and all phenomena result from different motions and conglomerations of base material particles called atoms (literally 'indivisibles').
+According to this view, all that exists is matter and void, and all phenomena result from different motions and conglomerations of base material particles called atoms (literally "indivisibles").
 De Rerum Natura provides mechanistic explanations for phenomena such as erosion, evaporation, wind, and sound.
-Famous principles like "nothing can touch body but body" first appeared in the works of Lucretius.
-Democritus and Epicurus, however, did not hold to a monist ontology since they held to the ontological separation of matter and space (i.e. space being "another kind" of being) indicating that the definition of materialism is wider than the given scope of this article.
+Famous principles like "nothing can touch body but body" first appeared in Lucretius's work.
+Democritus and Epicurus did not espouse a monist ontology, instead espousing the ontological separation of matter and space (i.e. that space is "another kind" of being).

 Early Common Era

 Wang Chong (27 – c.
 100 AD) was a Chinese thinker of the early Common Era said to be a materialist.
-Later Indian materialist Jayaraashi Bhatta (6th century) in his work Tattvopaplavasimha ('The upsetting of all principles') refuted the Nyāya Sūtra epistemology.
-The materialistic Cārvāka philosophy appears to have died out some time after 1400; when Madhavacharya compiled Sarva-darśana-samgraha ('a digest of all philosophies') in the 14th century, he had no Cārvāka (or Lokāyata) text to quote from or refer to.
+Later Indian materialist Jayaraashi Bhatta (6th century) in his work Tattvopaplavasimha (The Upsetting of All Principles) refuted the Nyāya Sūtra epistemology.
+The materialistic Cārvāka philosophy appears to have died out some time after 1400; when Madhavacharya compiled Sarva-darśana-samgraha (A Digest of All Philosophies) in the 14th century, he had no Cārvāka (or Lokāyata) text to quote from or refer to.